langabi/n8n-nodes-erply-api/README.md

 ![image](https://github.com/ashleygeorgeclarke/n8n-nodes-erply-api/assets/4650777/5e8a8061-be5d-486f-81db-d896ea20e3e1)

 If the path contains a replacable components ({ids} etc), use .replace("{ids}", "myvalue") to set the desired values.

+### Erply Trigger

+[These webhooks](https://wiki.erply.com/en/article/760-introduction) will be dynamically created/destroyed, so there's no need to create them manually before use.

 ## Limitations